 - Residents and guests over 65 should continue to shelter in place, as should people with other medical conditions.

-- Attractions around St. Augustine are mostly open, including the Lighthouse, the Castillo, Colonial Quarter, Oldest Schoolhouse, and most of the house museums.
+- Attractions around St. Augustine are all open, including the Lighthouse, the Castillo, Colonial Quarter, Oldest Schoolhouse, and most of the house museums.
 Pena Peck house and shop are closed.

 - State parks are open.

 - Beaches in St. Johns county are open as usual.
 No lifeguards are on duty so surfing and swimming are at your own risk.

 - The Amphitheater and Ponte Vedra Concert Hall are closed until further notice.

 - Golf courses in St. Johns County are open.